koobind/koobind/docs/providerchain.md

 Now, let's say we want to grant our 'oriley' user full admin rights on our cluster.

-The obvious solution would be to create the kooadmin group on the corporate LDAP and to bind this user on.
+The obvious solution would be to create the `kooadmin` group on the corporate LDAP and to bind this user on.
 But, let's say this request can't be fulfilled (at least in a reasonable amount of time).
-So, we don't want to modify the corporate LDAP provider.
+So, we don't want to modify the corporate LDAP server.

 So, we will grant this locally by applying the following manifest: